tsedio/tsed/docs/tutorials/throw-http-exceptions.md

 # Throw HTTP Exceptions

 You can use [ts-httpexceptions](https://github.com/Romakita/ts-httpexceptions) or similar module to throw an http exception.
-All exception will be intercepted by the [Global Errors Handler]() and are sent to the client browser.
+All exception will be intercepted by the [Global error handler](docs/middlewares/override/global-error-handler.md) and are sent to the client browser.

 Here an example: